Akaywonder1124/7eternity/README.md

 # 7eternity
-Development of a double reflection token
+Development of a dividend and reflection token, that rewards holders in $BUSD